JohnMarohn/FreqDemod/docs/background.rst

         & = G(0) = \int_{0}^{+\infty} P(f) \: df.
     \end{split}

-We conclude that

-    The area under the one-sided spectrum is the mean-square displacement.

-We note that this connection is not valid for the mathematically-defined power-spectrum of the last section.
+We conclude that the area under the one-sided spectrum is the mean-square displacement.
+We note that this connection is *not* valid for the mathematically-defined power-spectrum of the last section.

 .. _sect:steady-state-response-II: